trankimtung/aws-llmops-workshop/.docs/part-2/40-continous-tuning-using-fmops.md

 # Continuous Fine-tuning using FMOps

-Continuous Tuning is the iterative refinement process of a foundation model using a labeled dataset.
+Continuous Tuning is the iterative refinement process of a foundation model using a fine-tuning dataset.
 This process deviates from the traditional Continuous Training approach in MLOps, where the focus is on retraining classical or deep-learning ML models.

 Continuous Training, within the context of the MLOps methodology, is to retrain a model with additional data and optimizes the model by tweaking hyperparameters to create a new version of the model.
 This process consists of performing various steps, such as data pre-processing, model training, model evaluation, and model versioning.